hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-provenance-notes.md

       1. GET [base]/AllergyIntolerance?_id=2425&_revinclude=Provenance:target

-    *Implementation Notes:* Fetches a bundle of a resource of a particular type (within the clients authorization scope) and any corresponding Provenance resources. ([how to search by token](http://hl7.org/fhir/R4/search.html#token))
+    *Implementation Notes:* Fetches a bundle of a resource of a particular type (within the requesters authorization scope) and any corresponding Provenance resources. ([how to search by token](http://hl7.org/fhir/R4/search.html#token))

 #### Optional Search Parameters